 What do Secret Service Agents do?

 A spy or anyone involved in covert espionage, surveillance, or intelligence activities is referred to as a secret agent.
-The term “secret service agents” refers to those employed the United States Secret Service in this capacity.
+The term “secret service agents” refers to those employed by the United States Secret Service in this capacity.
 No other country uses this term to describe agents who work in similar capacities.
 Secret service agents are usually assigned to either protect government officials or foreign diplomats, or they are involved in government investigations, which usually involve counterfeiting or other financial crimes.
 Their work may be domestic or international in nature, or a combination of both.

-Personal security is frequently provided Secret Service agents in the field of protection to the President and Vice President of the United States, as well as their immediate families.
+Personal security is frequently provided by Secret Service agents in the field of protection to the President and Vice President of the United States, as well as their immediate families.
 They may also protect former Presidents of the United States or major candidates for these offices, as well as foreign dignitaries and diplomats visiting the country.
 They are frequently seen walking or standing next to their assigned person or persons, and they are usually highly visible to the public.

 Other agents specialize in counterfeiting offenses.
 They investigate and prevent currency and bond note counterfeiting in the United States.
 In fact, the agency’s sole purpose when it was founded in 1865 was to prevent and eliminate counterfeiting.
-Other financial fraud crimes and identity theft are also investigated secret service agents.
+Other financial fraud crimes and identity theft are also investigated by secret service agents.

 Candidates must be US citizens between the ages of 21 and 36 to be considered for these positions.
 Normally, a minimum of three years of work experience in law enforcement, criminal investigation, or a combination of the two is required.
 Bachelor’s degrees are also required, preferably in fields related to law enforcement in general.
 Qualifications differ depending on the job title.